 Existing Conditions: The Department of Defense's Strategy on Environmental Justice of 1995, directs Federal agencies to identify and address any disproportionately high adverse human health or environmental effects of Federal actions to minority and/or low-income populations.
 Minority populations are those persons who identify themselves as Black, Hispanic, Asian American, American Indian/Alaskan Native, and Pacific Islander.
 A minority population exists where the percentage of minorities in an affected area either exceeds 50 percent or is meaningfully greater than in the general population.
-The minority population of Phillips County is approximately 65% percent.
-No residential, commercial, or industrial areas exist within or adjacent to the proposed project area.
-The entire project limits are located within the existing river channel.
+The minority population of Mississippi County is approximately 40% percent.